-You can also set the passwordCodec attribute if you want to use a password codec other than the
+You can also set the passwordCodec attribute if you want to use a password codec other than the default one.
+For example

 44.2.6. management.xml

 The broker embeds a JMX connector which is used for management.
 The connector can be secured using SSL and it can be configured with a keystore password and/or truststore password which by default are specified in plain text forms.